-We have audited the financial statements of Wessex Water Services Limited for the year ended 31 March 2022 which comprise the Income statement, the Statement of other comprehensive income, the Statement of financial position, the Statement of changes in equity, the Statement of cash flows, and the related notes 1 to 32, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is UK adopted international accounting standards.
+We have audited the financial statements of Wessex Water Services Limited Limited for the year ended 30 June 2022 which comprise Income Statement, the Statement of Other Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Equity and the Statement of Cash Flows and the related notes1 to 32, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the company's affairs as at 31 March 2022 and of its loss for the year then ended; and - have been properly prepared in accordance with UK adopted international accounting standards.
+- give a true and fair view of the company's affairs as at 30 June 2022 and of its profit for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies Act 2006.